MY ART IS ABOUT MY LIFE AND OF THOSE AROUND ME

 After a long battle with cancer, one of my dearest friends -- Rick McMillan -- died.
 I did my best to walk along by his side -- as well as I could -- on that part of the journey he didn't have to, walk alone.

-Remarkably, finally finished it bares absolutely no resemblance to what it started out as.
+Remarkably, finally finished it bears absolutely no resemblance to what it started out as.
 And I mean, nothing like what I intended it to be at the outset.
 (Just like life, I guess.)
 It even became a landscape!
 Go figure.
-Here it is.
-I called it A PRAIRIE BOYS WINTER (24x24") :

 To the large open swaths of the prairies where I can often find comfort and solace in its expansive spaces.